mim2 (at) illinois.edu

 I wrote my dissertation under Tom Nevins' supervision.

-On fast Fourier transforms of wreath product representations, with A. Wu.
+On fast Fourier transform for partially ordered subgroup chains of the symmetric group, with A. Wu.
 In progress.

 Certain characters of KLR-algebras (tentative title), with D. Addabbo and B. Turmunkh.
-In progress.
+In preparation.

 On Nakajima's deformation of q-characters (tentative title), with D. Addabbo and B. Turmunkh.
-In progress.
+In preparation.

 On semi-invariants of filtered representations of quivers and the cotangent bundle of the enhanced Grothendieck-Springer resolution, IDEALS,